Murder of Tammy Terrell: Investigation

 Investigators made extensive efforts to try to identify the body of the young woman.
 The victim's fingerprints were taken and her dental characteristics were recorded, but could not be matched to anyone.
 Several television shows broadcast information about the case in the hope of generating leads, none of which led to her identification or the apprehension of her killer(s).
 Forensic facial reconstructions were created to provide a likeness of the Jane Doe, which were hoped to enable recognition by those that may have known her.

-The body has been exhumed at least four times for further investigations – in 2002, 2003, 2009, and 2016.
+The body was exhumed at least four times for further investigations – in 2002, 2003, 2009, and 2016.
 In 2003, her body was exhumed after authorities followed clues to a missing girl from California, who was eventually ruled out by DNA analysis.
 Twenty missing people were excluded as potential identities for the victim.

 The former coroner for Clark County when the victim's body was found has worked with the National Center for Missing & Exploited Children (NCMEC) to help with the case.
 In a video released in October 2015, he said "someone is missing their little girl – someone knows who she is – someone needs to come forward and help us", saying that he hoped the reconstructions created of the victim would trigger recognition.
 He said this victim's case was an impetus for the local department to develop a "cold case unit" for its unsolved cases.
-"She is the case that started it all for us," he said.
+"She is the case that started it all for us", he said.
 The officer who found the body described similar feelings about the case.

 In June 2015, the case was officially reopened by investigators.
 The new image replaced a version that the organization had created.

 Hair samples collected at the time of her autopsy were sent to Astrea Forensics (Santa Cruz, California) in 2019.
 Using whole genome sequencing, they were able to create a genotype file that was uploaded to the ancestry site GedMatch, with the hopes that genealogists could find a relative in the database.